 The most fundamental forced outage rate metric is the equivalent demand forced outage rate (EFORd).
 EFORd is a measure of the probability that a generating unit will fail, either partially or totally, to perform when it is needed to operate.
 EFORd measures the forced outage rate during periods of demand, and does not include planned or maintenance outages.
 A period of demand is a period during which a generator is running or needed to run.
 EFORd calculations use historical performance data, including equivalent forced outage hours, service hours, average forced outage duration, average run time, average time between unit starts, available hours and period hours.
-The EFORd metric includes all forced outages, regardless of the reason for those outages.
+166 The EFORd metric includes all forced outages, regardless of the reason for those outages.

-The average PJM EFORd in 2022 was 7.6 percent, an increase from 7.0 percent in 2021.
-Figure 5-9 shows the average EFORd since 1999 for all units in PJM.
+The average PJM EFORd in the first six months of 2022 was 7.5 percent, an increase from 7.0 percent in the first six months of 2021.
+Figure 5-10 shows the average EFORd since 1999 for all units in PJM.
+167